iclighthouse/DRC_standards/DRC20/DRC20.md

 drc20_approvals: (_owner: Address) -> (allowances: vec Allowance) query;
 ```
 #### drc20_dropAccount
-Closes the account.
-The account can only be closed if the balance of the account is not greater than the GAS fee.
+Closes the account by the owner himself.
+The account can only be closed if its balance is not greater than the GAS fee, otherwise it will fail to close.
 OPTIONAL - This method can be used to improve usability, but the method may not be present.
 ``` candid
 drc20_dropAccount : (opt Sa) -> bool;